 How to Shim Door Hinges

-If you’re a contractor or commercial door and frame installer with questions about how and when to shim a door hinge, you’ve come to the right place.
+If you’re a contractor or commercial door and frame installer with questions about how and when to shim door hinges, you’ve come to the right place.

-In this article, we’ll cover the most common shim materials (for better or worse) and how to use shims to fix hinge binds and frames that are slightly out of square.
+In this article, we’ll cover the most common shim materials (for better or worse) like paper, wood and plastic and discuss how to use shims to fix hinge binds and frames that are slightly out of square.

 Choosing Shim Materials (That Won’t Negate a Fire Rating)